Maine students’ test scores improve in English, stay about the same in science and math

 “Right now we have no particular valid, viable way to say, ‘Here’s how a school is doing,’ and in that vacuum these test scores tend to take on inflated significance,” she said.

-How districts performed on the test in comparison to one another was not available until late Friday, though results for individual districts and schools were posted on the DOE website earlier.
+How districts performed on the test in comparison to one another was not available Friday, though results for individual districts and schools were posted on the DOE website earlier.

 Results in Portland Public Schools, the state’s largest district, largely reflected those of the state.